Skip to main content

 Organizers

-Ana-Catalina Plesa (DLR), Volker Klemann (GFZ Potsdam), Tobias Sauter (HU Berlin)
+, Volker Klemann (GFZ Potsdam), Tobias Sauter (HU Berlin)

 Summary

-Martian polar caps provide important clues about the climate evolution and the interior properties of our neighbor planet.
+Martian polar caps provide important clues about the climate evolution and the interior properties of our neighbour planet.
 The polar caps represent a record of Martian climate history throughout the Amazonian period and a significant load on the lithosphere, whose deformation provides constraints on the present-day thermal state of the Martian subsurface.

 Date